minhtnphan/swift-learning-cs308/AboutSwift.md

 let minh = Student(); //instantiate a struct is similar to a class print(minh.class); //getting the properties/attributes is also similar
 ```

+<h3>Properties</h3>
+In Swift's OOP, so-called attributes, or Swift's properties are strictly defined when implementing a class.
 <h2>Inheritance</h2>
 As an Object Oriented Programming language, Swift does support inheritance.
 However, Swift does not allow a class to have multiple base classes, so there is no multiple inheritance support for this language.
 <h3>Base classes and subclasses</h3>
 Inside the base classes, there are properties and methods for the objects created by that classes.
 The methods are not necessarily be declared inside the base class, but must be implemented by the subclasses.
 The syntax to declare a base class is:<br>

 ```swift
 class Person{
     var age = 0